RELEX acquires Ida to boost fresh and ultra-fresh optimization | Learn more

 Both product types are affected by regional consumer behaviors, promotions, and seasonality.
 Often, each product type requires its own inventory management strategy, further complicating optimization efforts.
 Plus, the sheer number of SKUs complicates the planning process.

-Tori needs a way to measure the impact of unique demand behaviors and promotional activities to determine the optimal inventory level for each product at each location.
+Tori needs a way to measure the impact of unique demand behaviors and promotional activities to determine the optimal amount of inventory for each product at each location.

 READ MORE: How to improve fresh food inventory management